empiricalstateofmind/blog/content/19-12-2014-gillespie-epidemics.md

 <!-- PELICAN_BEGIN_SUMMARY -->

-The stochastic simulation algorithm (SSA), or Gillespie algorithm, provides a means to sample directly from the state distribution of a system governed by the master equation.
+The Stochastic Simulation Algorithm (SSA), or Gillespie algorithm, provides a means to sample directly from the state distribution of a system governed by the master equation.
 Whilst this methodology has been used for the simulation of chemical reactions for decades, its applicability and utility in the simulation of dynamical processes on networks is not well known.
-We will look at an implementation the Gillespie Algorithm for an epidemic process on an random network, and consider the implementation issues when using Numpy.
+We will look at an implementation the Gillespie Algorithm for an epidemic process on an random network, and consider the implementation issues when using the well known Python package, Numpy.

 <!-- PELICAN_END_SUMMARY -->

 The Model
 ---

-We will look at one of the most simplistic models simple model of epidemic spread, the SI model.
-An *node* (person) can either be susceptible to (S) or infected with (I) a disease.
-Nodes are connected along *links* which describe some interaction between the two bodies for which the disease may possibly travel.
+We will look at one of the most simplistic models of epidemic spread, the SI model.
+A *node* (person) can either be susceptible to (S) or infected with (I) a disease.
+Nodes are connected along *links* which describe some interaction between the two bodies on which the disease may possibly travel.
 For example, our network might contain links between every two people who have passed within 5 metres of each other over a day [^1].
 Simpler networks could be family ties, coworkers, and coinhabitants if such high resolution data isn't achievable.

 The model consists of two reactions,
 $$\begin{align}